yardsale8/stat489_book/_sources/FunctionalListProcessing/LazyIteration.rst

     z = list(g)
     z

-..
-TODO:: Add an example of computing the mean of a lazy sequence.
-We must keep a count and sum simultaneously.
-Start with an imperative solution, then combine the information into a tuple accumulator.
 We wish to compute the average quiz score.
 To do this we will ``map`` in to all of the values using ``valmap``.
 Then we need to ``reduce`` the scores to the average.
 While this could be done with ``reduce``, it is cleaner to define a